webrtc-for-the-curious/webrtc-for-the-curious/content/docs/10-history-of-webrtc.md

 # History

 This section is ongoing and we don’t have all the facts yet.
-We are conducting interviews and build a history of digital communication.
+We are conducting interviews to build a history of digital communication.

 ### RTP